wi-fighters/how-to/how-to-present-review-topics.md

 ## Demonstrate usage

 Live code examples of different use cases.
+For command line tools, consider different kinds of arguments and different flags.

 E.g.